hng/mens-liberation/README.md

 ## Movies

-* [The Mask You Live In](http://therepresentationproject.org/film/the-mask-you-live-in/) [on netflix]: The Mask You Live In follows boys and young men as they struggle to stay true to themselves while negotiating America’s narrow definition of masculinity.
+* [The Mask You Live In](http://therepresentationproject.org/film/the-mask-you-live-in/) [on netflix] - The Mask You Live In follows boys and young men as they struggle to stay true to themselves while negotiating America’s narrow definition of masculinity.

 ## Quotes
 „In patriarchal society men who want to break with domination can best begin the practice of love by being giving, by being generous.“